 Other provincial kingdoms and chiefdoms started expressing a desire for NRMDP to be established in their areas.
 This insurmountable demand and pressure from the royal community necessitated the involvement of Rural Development and Land Reform.
 At the 3rd installment of the Indaba, the Minister of Rural Development and Land Reform Gugile Nkwinti echoed sounds of a new beginning.
 In his announcement, the programme would be rolled to other provinces with a 5 year base funding support.
 The department has committed R240 million.

-The programme also works with the Department of Agriculture, Forestry and Fisheries where they supply feed for the animals through CASP.
+The programme also works with the Department of Agriculture, Land Reform and Rural Development where they supply feed for the animals through CASP.
 The local municipalities provide land for the establishment of the feedlot and other technical requirements are provided by the Provincial Department of Agriculture.
 In this way, all levers of government are represented.

 Already, marked improvements have been on the horizon with the first Custom Feedlot established outside Eastern Cape in Emhlumayo KZN and in North West.
 The Minister in his project site visit has already launched two; one in Elliot launched together with President Zuma and the second in Gwalimbomvu.
 The third launch of the feedlot will be in Dutywa, Sundwane –Eastern Cape on 1 July 2016.
 Both Minister Nkwinti and Zokwana including the MEC Qoboshiyane will jointly launch the feedlot.